 1. Connect your ESP32 board to your computer with a data cable.
 Make sure the cable is capable of data transfer (not just charging).

-2. In the Viam app, enter a name for a new machine, and Add machine. add machine
+2. In the Viam app under the LOCATIONS tab, enter a name for a new machine, and Add machine. add machine

 3. Under the CONFIGURE tab, click the View setup instructions button. view setup instructions